edrouhardmicrosoft/miraicn-ui/templates/monorepo-next/README.md

-# shadcn/ui monorepo template
+# miraicn/ui monorepo template

-This template is for creating a monorepo with shadcn/ui.
+This template is for creating a monorepo with miraicn/ui (based on shadcn/ui).

 ## Usage